pab1it0/pab1it0/README.md

 - **Agent2Agent (A2A)** - Exploring how multiple specialized AI agents can collaborate to solve complex problems
 - **Multi-modal AI interactions** - Creating systems where AI can process and respond to various data formats

-Check out my project [ADX MCP Server](https://github.com/pab1it0/adx-mcp-server) that connects AI assistants to Azure Data Explorer databases via the Model Context Protocol!

 ## 🛠️ What I Do

 I'm a full-stack developer turned DevOps engineer, helping tech companies architect their web platforms in the cloud and build automation in their operations.
 I specialize in:

-- Cloud-native architectures on AWS
+- Cloud-native architectures on AWS and Azure
 - Kubernetes orchestration
 - Infrastructure as Code with Terraform
 - Cybersecurity best practices